 Kingswood Capital Markets, division of Benchmark Investments, Inc., is acting as the representative of the underwriters of the Offering (the "Representative").
 We intend to enter into an underwriting agreement dated , 2021 with the Representative.
 We plan to list our common stock for trading on Nasdaq under the symbol "VINO" in connection with this Offering, and if necessary, to effect a reverse stock split of our common stock in order for our common stock to be approved for listing on Nasdaq, although there is no assurance that such reverse stock split will occur based on any specific ratio, that such reverse stock split will be necessary or will occur in connection with the uplisting to Nasdaq, or that Nasdaq will approve our initial listing application for our common stock upon such reverse stock split.
-If we fail to effect such reverse stock split of our common stock if necessary to obtain such Nasdaq approval, or if we are not able to uplist our common stock for any other reason, we will not be able to consummate the Offering and will terminate this Offering.
+If we fail to effect such reverse stock split of our common stock in order reason, we will not be able to consummate the Offering and will terminate this Offering.
 Subject to the terms and conditions of the underwriting agreement, we intend to sell to each underwriter named below, and each underwriter named below intends to severally purchase, at the public offering price, less the underwriting discounts set forth on the cover page of this prospectus, the number of units listed next to its name in the following table: